mavreyn/adjusted-cross-correlation/README.md

 ## Use

 An interactive version of this method can be accessed with the app in the side panel.
-Here the user may upload their own CSV files to be converted to a DataFrame with Panda's `read_csv` function or use the dummy data available.
+Here the user may upload their own CSV files to be converted to a DataFrame with Pandas' `read_csv` function or use the dummy data available.
 Here, the user can view graphs of the data, the correlation, and the output of the method applied to the data as a visual check.

 ## Limitations